rakib-shahid/sys-menumusic/README.md

 A Nintendo switch sysmodule that aims to add Home Menu music to the switch like the consoles before it

 # Note
-- sys-tune should get this functionality eventually, but until then and until I fix this version, you can use the release from (my fork of sys-tune)[https://github.com/rakib-shahid/sys-tune-menu-only].
-This fork works perfectly
+- sys-tune should get this functionality eventually, but until then and until I fix this version <br> you can use the release from [my fork of sys-tune](https://github.com/rakib-shahid/sys-tune-menu-only). <br> This fork works perfectly
 - The module automatically plays the file "SD:/music/home.mp3" on the home menu
 - Currently not meant to be used as audio crackle is quite bad, but feel free to try it from releases